swaptacular/swpt_debtors/README.md

 Dependencies
 ------------

-Containers started from the generated docker image must have access to the following servers:
+Containers started from the *app-image* must have access to the following servers:

 1. [PostgreSQL] server instance, which stores debtors' data.

-2. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol](../master/protocol.rst) (SMP) messages.
+2. [RabbitMQ] server instance, which acts as broker for [Swaptacular Messaging Protocol] (SMP) messages.

    A [RabbitMQ queue] must be configured on the broker instance, so that all incoming SMP messages for the debtors stored on the